devips98/CrystalTriage/DEPLOYMENT.md

 # 🚀 CrystalTriage Deployment Guide

 Your beautiful CrystalTriage app with glassmorphism UI is ready to deploy!

-Here are your options:
+## ⚠️ IMPORTANT: Database Setup Required

+**Before deploying, you must set up a PostgreSQL database and configure the DATABASE_URL environment variable.**

 ## ✨ Current App Status
 - ✅ Modern glassmorphism UI with animations